Museum Hours + Location

 Sketching is permitted in the galleries (pencil only, no ink or paint) with sketchbooks no larger than 8 1/2 x 11 inches (21.6 x 27.9 cm).
 No easels, stools, or sketching while sitting on the floor is permitted.

-Smoking is not permitted anywhere in the Museum.
+Smoking and vaping are not permitted anywhere in the Museum.

 Photo + Film Use Policy